cregeen/automated-tasks/README.md

 ### q2-upload.sh

-Import sequence reads as q2 artefact file and demultiplex when needed.
+Import sequence reads as [QIIME2](https://docs.qiime2.org/2019.4/) artefact file and demultiplex when needed.
+Citation: _Boylen E, et al. QIIME 2: Reproducible, interactive, scalable, and extensible microbiome data science.
+PeerJ Preprints 6:e27295v2 https://doi.org/10.7287/peerj.preprints.27295v2_

 **Requirements:**
 1. If fastqs are compressed it must be .gz
 `for f in *.bz2; do bzcat "$f" | gzip -c >"${f%.*}.gz"; done`

 2. If uploading raw reads with barcodes for demultiplexing:
 The raw sequence reads need to be in their own folder *reads*; and named *forward.fastq.gz, reverse.fastq.gz, barcodes.fastq.gz*
 These are the only files in that folder.
 A *sample-metadata.tsv* file is required, containing at least *SampleID* and *BarcodeSequence* columns.
 If `-r|--reads` is not supplied and demultiplexing is required, then the `pwd` must contain a folder called `reads`.

 3. If uploading raw, demultiplexed reads.
 A *manifest.tsv* file is required with the following information:
 ```
 sample-id       forward-absolute-filepath       reverse-absolute-filepath
 sample-1        filepathforward-read.fastq.gz   filepath/reverse-read.fastq.gz
 ```

 4. $DIR = folder where output will be created.
 Must contain the relevant metadata file.

 ```
 VERSION=0.1.0